tobgu/qframe/README.md

 Many operations on QFrames only affect the index, the underlying data remains the same.

+Many functions and methods in qframe take the empty interface as parameter, for functions to be applied or string references to internal functions for example.
+These always correspond to a union/sum type with a fixed set of valid types that are checked in runtime through type switches (there's hardly any reflection applied in QFrame for performance reasons).
+Which types are valid depends on the function called and the column type that is affected.
+Modelling this statically is hard/impossible in Go, hence the dynamic approach.
+If you plan to use QFrame with datasets with fixed layout and types it should be a small task to write tiny wrappers for the types you are using to regain static type safety.

 API functions that require configuration parameters make use of [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) to allow more options to be easily added in the future in a backwards